Xinglab/rmats-turbo/README.md

 ## Output

 In rMATS-turbo, each alternative splicing pattern has a corresponding set of output files.
 In the filename templates below, `[AS_Event]` is replaced by one of the five basic alternative splicing patterns: skipped exon (SE), alternative 5' splice sites (A5SS), alternative 3' splice sites (A3SS), mutually exclusive exons (MXE), or retained intron (RI).
 As shown in the diagram, the number of supporting reads can be counted by the junction reads only (JC) or by both the junction and exon reads (JCEC).
-The output file from different counting methods is also indicated in the file name.
+The output files from different counting methods are also indicated in the file name.

 ![rmats-turbo](docs/rmats_diagram.png)